CANO (Cano Health Inc.) has powerful results

-A share of Cano Health Inc. (NYSE:CANO) closed at $1.68 per share on Friday, up from $1.67 day before.
-While Cano Health Inc. has overperformed by 0.60%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CANO fell by -75.47%, with highs and lows ranging from $9.75 to $0.98, whereas the simple moving average fell by -61.32% in the last 200 days.
+Cano Health Inc. (NYSE:CANO) closed Friday at $1.56 per share, down from $1.58 a day earlier.
+While Cano Health Inc. has underperformed by -1.27%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CANO fell by -72.92%, with highs and lows ranging from $9.75 to $0.98, whereas the simple moving average fell by -63.47% in the last 200 days.

 Sponsored